Spaces of Besov-Sobolev type and a problem on nonlinear approximation: Introduction and statements of results

 \subsubsection{Acknowledgements}

 A.S., J.V.S. and P.-L.Y. would like to thank Ha\"im Brezis for collaboration on related topics.
 A.S. is also grateful to him for a kind exchange in which he raised one of the questions addressed in this paper (prompted by his online distinguished lecture at the University of Connecticut in April 2021).
 A.S. and P.-L.Y. thank the Hausdorff Research Institute of Mathematics and the organizers of the trimester program ``Harmonic Analysis and Analytic Number Theory'' for a pleasant working environment in the summer of 2021.
 The research was supported in part by the French National Research Agency (ANR-10-LABX-0070), (ANR-11-IDEX-0007) and by MTM2017-84058-P (AEI/FEDER, UE) (\'O.D.), by NSF grants DMS-2054220 (A.S.) and DMS-1764265 (B.S.), and by a Future Fellowship FT200100399 from the Australian Research Council (P.-L.Y.).
+We thank an unknown referee for a thoughtful report.